kaitlinnnn/DATA310/README.md

 $$

-                  The option with "e" and exponents is not linear.
+                  The option with the "e" and the exponents preceding the matrices is not linear.